 What type of testing is available?

-A nasopharyngeal swab will be performed and the SARS-CoV-2 RNA, Qualitative Real-Time RT-PCR test is used to detect if the Coronavirus Disease 2019 (COVID-19) is active.
+RT-PCR: A nasopharyngeal swab is performed and the SARS-CoV-2 RNA, Qualitative Real-Time RT-PCR test is used to detect if the Coronavirus Disease 2019 (COVID-19) is active.
 Results are typically available within 1-3 days.
 The test used has been authorized by the FDA under an EUA.
 This type of test is checking for an active COVID-19 infection and should be used for those who currently have symptoms.
-This test meets travel requirements and clearance for essential and healthcare workers.
-We currently do not have rapid testing at our site.

 Results typically take 1-3 days to return.
 If your test result is negative, you will be notified by e-mail.
 If your test result is positive, you will be notified by phone and e-mail.
 When checking e-mail, be sure to also check your junk mail folder.
 If you do not receive an e-mail or call after 5 days, please call our front office at (760) 448-6650.